 The largest collection of Chinese New Year Books for Kids to welcome the new year with your child.
 We’ve selected 30+ books that highlight various traditions of the Chinese New Year.

-Take a peek into these books to encourage your child to learn about this colorful event also known as the Spring Festival.
+Take a peek into these books to encourage your child to learn about this colorful event also known as the Lunar New Year or the Spring Festival.

 Disclosure: This post contains Amazon Affiliate links.